bil-ali/roadmap_journey/sprints/00_pre-linux-os-basics/ostep-prereqs.md

 - If a process tries to modify a shared page (**e.g.**, through relocation), **copy-on-write** is used and a private copy is made for that process.

 #### **`mmap()` System Call**
 `mmap()` is a system call that lets user programs explicitly map files or memory regions into their virtual address space.
-It powers both shared libraries and flexible memory management.

 **mmap Modes:**
 ##### **1. File-Backed Mapping**